shaiguitar/haml-i18n-extractor/README.md

 Extract strings likely to be translated from haml templates for I18n translation.
 Replace the text, create yaml files, do all things you thought macros would solve, but didn't end up really saving THAT much time.
 Automate that pain away.

 ## Installation

 `gem install haml-i18n-extractor`

-However I don't upload gems to rubygems in my spare time, so if you want the latest code edge style, you can also simply clone this repo and install the gem from the root of the repo:
+If you want the latest code aka edge, you can also simply clone this repo and install the gem from the root of the repo:

 `gem uninstall -x haml-i18n-extractor; rm *gem; gem build *gemspec; gem install --local *gem`

 ## Usage

+You can use this on a per-file basis, or on a typical rails project directory.

+## Per-file basis

-- You can use the lib directly:
+- You can use the lib directly in your code, as such:

 <pre>
 begin